Pjdro/Pokedex/README.md

-# Pokedex
-A web application that allows you to search the pokedex and store your favorite pokemon in your account
+This web application allows you to search through the Pokedex and store your favorite Pokemon in your account